firehol/website/content/tutorial/fireqos-new-user.md

     available, the class cannot exceed its committed rate.

-    By default, FireQOS allows all classes to reach the interface speed, utilizing all spare bandwidth available.
+    By default, FireQOS allows all classes to reach the interface speed, utilising all spare bandwidth available.

     You can define a ceiling rate by appending `max X` to a class, where `X` is a speed definition.